danvuk567/danvuk567/README.md

 Hi, I'm Dan.
 My motto is the 3 C’s, Curiosity, Creativity, and Consistency.
 Curiosity: I’m curious by nature and love to learn and apply new technologies.
 Creativity: I've always been driven by a passion for developing robust solutions that address business needs and solve complex challenges.
 Consistency: I strive for commitment, quality, and timely completion in delivering results.

-I'm also a data enthusiast with expertise in data analysis, custom programming/scripting, reporting, query optimization, data management, data modelling, ETL development, quality assurance, application support, and software integration.
+I'm also a data enthusiast with expertise in data analysis, custom programming/scripting, reporting, query optimization, data management, data modelling, ETL development, QA testing, software integration, and application support.
 I have extensive experience working on projects within the Finance and Retail industry.

 # 🔨 Core Data skills